The Sirius Mystery: Ian Ridpath

 In 1978, astronomer Ian Ridpath observes, in an article in the Skeptical Inquirer, "The whole Dogon legend of Sirius and its companions are riddled with ambiguities, contradictions, and downright errors, at least if we try to interpret it literally."
 Ridpath states that while the information that the Dogon probably gained from Europeans to some extent resembles the facts about Sirius, the presumed original Dogon knowledge of the star is very far from the facts.
-Ridpath concludes that any information that resembles the facts about Sirius was probably ascertained by way of cultural contamination.
-More recent research suggests that the contaminator was Griaule himself.
+Ridpath concludes that any information that resembles the facts about Sirius was probably ascertained by way of cultural contact with Europeans.
+More recent research suggests that the contact was Griaule himself.

 Carl Sagan

 Astronomer Carl Sagan touched upon the issue in his book Broca's Brain (1979), seeing problems in Temple's hypothesis.
 As an example, Sagan believes that because the Dogon seem to have no knowledge of another planet beyond Saturn which has rings, their knowledge is therefore more likely to have come from European, and not extraterrestrial, sources.